 The Highways Agency Construction and Maintenance Strategy outlines specific steps we will undertake to drive down the accident frequency rate for all workers undertaking construction or maintenance activities on our network.

-Highways Agency safety alerts
+Highways England safety alerts

-Major Projects delivery hub health and safety action group
+Major projects delivery hub health and safety action group